MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-origin-keyed-agent-cluster.md

 The following example shows how an attacker can manipulate `document.domain`.

-If a hosting service provides different subdomains per user, an attacker can set `document.domain` to pretend they are the same-origin as another user's page.
+If a hosting service provides different subdomains per user, an attacker can set `document.domain` to pretend they're the same-origin as another user's page.
 An attacker can host a website under a shared hosting service, which serves sites through the same IP address with different port numbers.
 In this scenario, the attacker can pretend to be on the same-site-but-same-origin as yours.
-This is possible because `document.domain` ignores the port number part of the domain.
+This attack is possible because `document.domain` ignores the port number part of the domain.

 To learn more about the security implications of setting `document.domain`, read the [Document.domain article on MDN](https://developer.mozilla.org/docs/Web/API/Document/domain#setter).